SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Class Definition

 First, we do not explicitly consider a \emph{rider} class for persons riding a motorcycle or a bicycle, since the available point clouds do not provide the density for a single scan to distinguish the person riding a vehicle.
 Furthermore, we get for such classes only moving examples and therefore cannot easily aggregate the point clouds to increase the fidelity of the point cloud and make it easier to distinguish the rider of a vehicle and the vehicle.

-We furthermore had to keep the class selection fixed, even though we encountered while labeling situation where we thought that adding a class would have been beneficial.
-In particular, the classes \emph{other-structure}, \emph{other-vehicle}, and \emph{other-object} are fallback classes of their respective root category in unclear cases or missing classes, since this simplified the labeling process and might be used to distinguish these categories further in future.
+The classes \emph{other-structure}, \emph{other-vehicle}, and \emph{other-object} are fallback classes of their respective root category in unclear cases or missing classes, since this simplified the labeling process and might be used to distinguish these categories further in future.

 Annotators often annotated some object or part of the scene and then hide the labeled points to avoid overwriting or removing the labels.
 Thus, assigning the fallback class in ambiguous cases or cases where a specific class was missing made it possible to simply hide that class to avoid overwriting it.
 If we had instructed the annotators to label such parts as unlabeled, it would have caused problems to consistently label the point clouds.